ntwiles/ntwiles/README.md

 [Nala Language](https://github.com/ntwiles/nala) -  My interpreted programming language.

 [VOIDRUN](https://github.com/ntwiles/voidrun) - A fast-paced 3D space flyer game that pits you against the clock.
-Placed 19th out of 770+ entries a Brackeys game jam.
-The game is [playable here](https://ntwiles.itch.io/voidrun).

-### Sorting Algorithms
-I wrote this project as a way to better my understanding of many common [sorting algorithms](https://github.com/ntwiles/sorting-algorithms), and also to get some practice with C#'s features for concurrent programming.
+[Sorting Algorithms](https://github.com/ntwiles/sorting-algorithms) I wrote this project as a way to better my understanding of many common [sorting algorithms], and also to get some practice with C#'s features for concurrent programming.

-### Acid
-This is a Myst-inspired puzzle game I created as part of a game jam.
-The code is [hosted here](https://github.com/ntwiles/acid) on GitHub and the game is [playable here](https://ntwiles.itch.io/acid).
+[Acid](https://github.com/ntwiles/acid) A Myst-inspired puzzle game in Unity.